-With crowdsourcing, there are no experts involved in the moderation (step 2).
+With crowdsourcing, there are no experts involved in the moderation (step 2 above).
 Instead, everyday people are assigned the task of approving or rejecting the images uploaded by your users.
-These moderators are inevitably anonymous, untrained and unaccountable.
+These moderators are anonymous, untrained and unaccountable.

-As such, a business has very little confidence that these moderators:
+As such, a business should have very little confidence that these moderators:

-Let’s take look at how each of these can hurt your business and your users.
+Let’s take a look at how each of these foibles can hurt your business and your users.

 Moderation Criteria Can Vary Greatly

 What is an acceptable image to your company?
-Is that perception the same for someone outside of your organization that’s completely unfamiliar with your standards?
+Is that perception the same for someone outside of your organization that’s completely unfamiliar with your company norms?

-Because standards can vary greatly from one moderator to the next, there is simply no way to be certain.
+Because standards can vary greatly from one moderator to the next, and moderators can’t be trusted to know or take into account end-user customer’s audiences, there is simply no way to be confident in consistent enforcement.
 Here are a few examples, but this list is by no means exhaustive:

-Sexually-explicit material – For a highly-conservative church organization, pictures of women in bikinis may not be acceptable for their website.
+For a highly-conservative faith-based organization, pictures of women in bikinis may not be acceptable for their website.
 However, an untrained moderator may not realize this and approve the image simply because it contains no nudity.